 “Scottish socialists cannot support a strategy for independence which postpones the meeting of urgent social and economic needs until the day after independence.
 But neither can they give unconditional support to maintaining the integrity of the United Kingdom – and all that that entails – without any guarantee of radical social change.”
 “Nationalism should not be regarded as a disease.”
 Gordon Brown, student.

 Gordon Brown, Hapless Gordon, bag man to the banks, failed politician.

-Arguably the most disliked prime minister of recent times, he stands accused of chronic blindness in proclaiming an “end to boom and bust” economies when western society was running from the path of an economic tsunami that originated in the USA and adopted by the UK.
+Arguably the most disliked prime minister of recent times, he stands accused of chronic blindness in proclaiming an “end to boom and bust” economies when we were running from the path of an economic tsunami that originated in the USA and adopted by the UK.

 A man who doesn’t like people

 He left the impression of a man with personal problems, over and above poor eyesight brought about by a kick to the head in a rugby match.
-We can add vanity to an oddly anti-social persona, mistrusting of people to make direct contact with them, and ill-natured.
+We can add to that an oddly anti-social persona, a mistrust of people.
+And he’s ill-natured.

 Brown’s relationship with Tony Blair is well documented, one minute Blair’s right-hand man, the next his nemesis.
 There is an inability to relate to people in consistent way.

 A few years later, chancellor of the exchequer, he announced the offer of grants in the form of six tranches of £30 million for individual film production companies, generous assistance to struggling filmmakers for project development and distribution deals.
 He also passed tax benefits for film production but later withdrew them.
 He left corporate tax dodgers unmolested.